DOCTORATE OF BUSINESS ADMINISTRATION (DBA) Online

 The Value of a CALUNIVERSITY online DBA General Degree.

-The Doctorate of Business Administration (DBA) program prepares graduates for advancement in their current employment or new business career opportunities.
+The Doctorate of Business Administration (DBA) program Online prepares graduates for advancement in their current employment or new business career opportunities.
 While learning the most advanced decision-making skills and techniques, doctorate candidates also develop and hone research and writing skills required for high- level responsibility in academic and business environments.
 The program encourages executives, college or university professors, and consultants to use their professional backgrounds to explore, design, and manage large systems in the complex organizations of increasingly multifaceted and multi-sectored economy.

 |Credits required for degree completion:||60|